(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Know Your “Why” Before You Buy
+Know Your “Why” Before You Buy a Vacation Property

-Being in the financial position to buy a vacation home to enjoy is very different than buying a vacation property and needing to rent it out at times to pay its expenses.
+Being in the financial position to buy a second home to enjoy is very different than buying a vacation property and needing to rent it out to pay its expenses.

 If you are an investor purchasing a property in a vacation or resort area, leave emotions out of your decision.
 The “perfect property” isn't perfect if you can't pay your expenses and if you don't make money.

 Real estate investors need to do their typical due diligence on properties to determine if they are good investments.

 When you plan to blend the options and enjoy the property – yet need some income from it to be able to afford it – you also need to think like an investor.

 Those that offer real estate services or other property owners may say it's easy to earn vacation rental income on a home when you aren't using the place – but do your own homework.

 Earning passive income from a rental property isn't always the passive endeavor you hope for.

 What if it's a warm winter and the season is cut short at your ski resort?
 Unseasonable weather and natural disasters pose a significant risk to a vacation rental investment.

 Hurricanes can cut into the vacation rental industry in beach towns and other parts of North Carolina and Florida.
 And the red tide along the Florida coast can certainly affect the desire for a vacation home rental when it's in effect.